Eventuality

-Eventuality: The Charlie Kohlhase Quintet Plays the Music of Roswell Rudd is an album by saxophonist Charlie Kohlhase on which he and his quintet perform music composed by trombonist Roswell Rudd, with whom Kohlhase studied.
-It was recorded at PBS Studios in Westwood, Massachusetts in January 2000, and was released later that year by Nada Music.
-On the album, Kohlhase is joined by Rudd on trombone and mellophone, Matt Langley on saxophone, John Carlson on trumpet and flugelhorn, John Turner on bass, and Johnny McLellan on drums.
+Eventuality: The Charlie Kohlhase Quintet Plays the Music of Roswell Rudd is an album by saxophonist Charlie Kohlhase on which he and his quintet perform music composed by trombonist Roswell Rudd, with whom he studied.

+The album was recorded at PBS Studios in Westwood, Massachusetts in January 2000 and released later that year by Nada Music.
+Kohlhase is joined by Rudd on trombone and mellophone, Matt Langley on saxophone, John Carlson on trumpet and flugelhorn, John Turner on bass and Johnny McLellan on drums.

-Regarding the fact that the album has had little distribution, Kohlhase commented: "No one can find it anywhere in the world.
+Regarding poor distribution, Kohlhase commented: "No one can find it anywhere in the world.
 It's a great album but it's a top secret album."

 Reception

 In a review for AllMusic, David Dupont wrote: "As with all Rudd work, this music is autobiographical in nature, tied to specific situations or portraits of relationships.
 And as with all his work, it is intensely lyrical...
 While the trombonist is the most compelling solo voice on the session, everyone else speaks with a distinctive sound, doing justice to the material.
 The group also is equal to the task of executing the often-tricky ensemble parts."

-Writing for All About Jazz, Raul d'Gama Rose called the album an "all but ignored masterpiece," and commented: "This album featured some of Rudd's compositions that have not often made it to album, but are wonderful studies in the career of the trombonist and composer."
+Writing for All About Jazz, Raul d'Gama Rose called the album an "all but ignored masterpiece" and added: "This album featured some of Rudd's compositions that have not often made it to album, but are wonderful studies in the career of the trombonist and composer."

-One Final Note's David Dupont noted that the album "provides a well-rounded portrait" of Rudd, and praised "Siva & Sakti," stating that it "draws a lyrical line from the classic ballad writers of Broadway through Monk and [Herbie] Nichols to his own distinctive expression."
+One Final Note's David Dupont noted that the album "provides a well-rounded portrait" of Rudd, and praised "Siva & Sakti", saying it "draws a lyrical line from the classic ballad writers of Broadway through Monk and [Herbie] Nichols to his own distinctive expression."

-Eventuality was awarded "Best Jazz Album" at the 2002 Boston Music Awards.
+Eventuality won "Best Jazz Album" at the 2002 Boston Music Awards.